-- decentralisation of education policy-making from the central government to lower levels of government; - enhanced managerial, financial, and academic autonomy for educational institutions, particularly state educational institutions through policies such as school-based management (SBM); - greater competition between educational institutions via deregulatory reforms and the creation of competitive mechanisms for budget allocation; - greater accountability on the part of educational institutions for the use of public funding through, for instance, the establishment of external agencies to monitor the quality of and accredit educational institutions and their programs; - 6) greater efficiency in the distribution of teachers and other education personnel; - 7) better alignment between teacher incentives and state policy/market imperatives; - more effective mechanisms for incentivising and measuring student performance, particularly the use of standardised testing; and - 9) greater alignment between the curriculum and the perceived needs of the economy (through, for instance, the introduction of more applied and vocational elements to the curriculum and a greater focus on basic skills) (World Bank, 2007a; Aprianto 2007; Rahetamalem 2007; Rosser and Joshi 2013; Rosser 2016).
+- 1) cuts to government spending on education to ensure that it does not undermine fiscal robustness.
+At the same time, however, they have also promoted increases in government spending on education when they are required to improve education and learning outcomes and are fiscally sustainable; - 2) decentralisation of education policy-making from the central government to lower levels of government; - 3) enhanced managerial, financial, and academic autonomy for educational institutions, particularly state educational institutions through policies such as school-based management (SBM); - 4) greater competition between educational institutions via deregulatory reforms and the creation of competitive mechanisms for budget allocation; - 5) greater accountability on the part of educational institutions for the use of public funding through, for instance, the establishment of external agencies to monitor the quality of and accredit educational institutions and their programs; - 6) greater efficiency in the distribution of teachers and other education personnel; - 7) better alignment between teacher incentives and state policy/market imperatives; - 8) more effective mechanisms for incentivising and measuring student performance, particularly the use of standardised testing; and - 9) greater alignment between the curriculum and the perceived needs of the economy (through, for instance, the introduction of more applied and vocational elements to the curriculum and a greater focus on basic skills) (World Bank, 2007a; Aprianto 2007; Rahetamalem 2007; Rosser and Joshi 2013; Rosser 2016).

 In contrast to predatory elites, technocratic elements have viewed the purpose of education largely in economic and utilitarian terms.
 They have been cognisant of the role that education can play in promoting nation-building and establishing the foundations for democratic rule.
-But they have given greater emphasis to how education equips students with the skills and abilities to compete in the labour market, meets skills shortages, increase economic productivity, and promote investment and economic growth.
+But they have given greater emphasis to how education equips students with the skills and abilities to compete in the labour market, meets skills shortages, increases economic productivity, and promotes investment and economic growth.
 In other words, they have construed education as part of a system of economic production, the output of which should proceed apace with the demands of economy.
 To help realise these outcomes, they have, as noted above, supported state investment in education but also argued that such investments should be fiscally sustainable.
 They have also sought to promote efficiency in the use of public resources through measures of decentralisation, competition/private provision, and corporatisation (Jalal and Mustafa 2001; World Bank 1998; 2004).